loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 `local-contained` overlay, because the current PR automation, notifications, and some image flows are still GitHub-specific.

-The first pass of that overlay now exists at [`vcluster-gitops/overlays/local-contained`](../vcluster-gitops/overlays/local-contained/README.md).
+The first pass of that overlay exists at [`vcluster-gitops/overlays/local-contained`](../vcluster-gitops/overlays/local-contained/README.md).
 It converts the Argo CD pull request generators to `gitea`, switches the PR flows to generic Git and image registry placeholders, and removes